War Refugee Board: Activity

 The War Refugee Board enlisted the cooperation of foreign governments and international refugee and rescue organizations in carrying out these functions.
 Such neutral countries as Switzerland, Sweden, and Turkey were of particular importance, serving as bases of operation for the rescue and relief program.
-The Vatican rendered some assistance, mostly towards the very end of the war, primarily as a channel of communication to enemy regimes, such as the fascist government of Slovakia.
+The Vatican may have rendered some assistance, mostly towards the very end of the war.
+Well before establishment of the WRB some Papal representatives helped and tried to protect Jews, for example Angelo Rotta in Budapest and Phillippe Bernardini in Switzerland, both deans of the diplomatic community.
+They helped in part as a channels of communication.

 The board obtained the cooperation of the Intergovernmental Committee on Refugees, the United Nations Relief and Rehabilitation Administration, and the International Committee of the Red Cross in rehabilitating and resettling refugees, finding temporary shelters for rescued victims, transporting these victims to the shelters and providing for their maintenance in transit, and making relief deliveries inside enemy territory.

 The WRB worked closely with private U.S. relief agencies in formulating, financing, and executing plans and projects.
 A Treasury Department licensing policy that permitted established private agencies to transfer funds from the United States to their representatives in neutral countries aided in financing the rescue of persecuted peoples living under Nazi control.
 Under this licensing policy, it was possible to communicate with persons in enemy territory and to finance rescue operations with certain controls designed to bring no financial benefit to the enemy.
 Approximately $15 million in private funds was made available in this way.
 The board obtained blockade clearances for food shipments of private relief agencies for distribution by the International Red Cross to detainees in Nazi concentration camps and supplemented these private projects with a food-parcel program of its own financed from the emergency funds of the president.

 Through the efforts of the War Refugee Board, refugee camps were prepared in North Africa and safe haven was arranged in Palestine, Switzerland, and Sweden.

 In August 1944 the WRB brought 982 Jewish refugees, who were in Italy from many countries, to The Fort Ontario Emergency Refugee Shelter in Oswego, in New York.
 These refugees were admitted outside the immigration quota laws, but given no status, and it was intended that they would be repatriated to their home countries at a (successful) war's end.

 The WRB used the example of Fort Ontario to influence other countries to also allow additional refugees over their borders.

 The WRB lobbied Roosevelt to publicly condemn the mass murder of Jews by the Nazis, which he did on March 24, 1944.